mlang/clmix/README.md

 ## Mix cues

-When building a mix, `clmix` also computes global cue points:
+When building a mix, `clmix` also computes global cue points.

-- For each track’s cue bar, it computes the corresponding frame in the mix.
-- It then converts that to a global bar index in the mix.

-- If multiple tracks share the same global bar, the last one wins.

 You can list them:

 ```
 clmix> cues
 ```

 Output example: